Attention

 Supported RDHPCS Container Solutions

 Although the leading Container solution across the entire Container community is Docker, Docker is not a viable solution for High Performance Computing (HPC) systems.
 There are security issues surrounding Docker which make it infeasible for HPC systems.
-Considering the possible security issue and capabilities to run the weather model across the nodes, NOAA’s RDHPC systems chose Singularity as a platform for users to test and run models within Containers.
+Considering the possible security issue and capabilities to run the weather model across the nodes, NOAA’s RDHPC systems chose Singularity as the platform for users to test and run models within Containers.

 Singularity